-Advanced and Honors classes are composed of identified GATE (Gifted and Talented Education) students and high achieving students.
-Teachers in advanced and honors classes provide a qualitatively different learning environment and curriculum designed to engage, challenge and enrich the courses of these students.
+Advanced and Honors classes are composed of high achieving students.
+Teachers in advanced and honors classes provide a qualitatively different learning environment and curriculum designed to engage, challenge, and enrich the courses of these students.
 These courses require additional time and commitment.
 Students who take honors courses receive weighted credit at the end of each semester.
-Special district funding is provided to the school for gifted students in the program.

 The AP Program is a cooperative educational endeavor.
 Based on the fact that many young people can complete college-level studies in secondary school, it represents a desire of schools and colleges to foster such experiences.

 The following AP courses are offered at Point Loma High School.
 These courses prepare the student for the AP Examination which is a product of the Educational Testing Service under contract from the College Board.

 AP Biology 1,2

 AP English Language 1,2